oalmalky5/rn-notes/README.md

 # Handling Text input in RN

-for showing a text input we user the ```TextInput``` from the react native library it has no styles so here is a basic style to make it better
+for showing a text input we use the ```TextInput``` from the react native library .. the input by default has no styles so here is a basic style to make it look better and more like a regular input bar
 ```
 const styles = StyleSheet.create({
     input: {